FIRST-Robotics-Competition/FTA-Notepad/docs/Apple_Silicon_Dev_Setup.md

 with getting a efficient FMS running for development.
 These steps should walk you through the requirements and steps to getting an environment ready for setup.

-For this, you absolutely want to latest version of Windows 11.
-Windows 11 Update 24H2 instroducted a much more efficient x86->arm64 translation layer which can make your windows VM quite speedy, even when the FMS and SQL server are all running as x86 apps being translated live.
+For this, you absolutely want to use the  latest version of Windows 11.
+Windows 11 Update 24H2 introducted a much more efficient x86->arm64 translation layer which can make your windows VM quite speedy, even when the FMS and SQL server are all running as x86 apps being translated live.
 You can attempt to install a x86 VM instead, however in my experience this is so horrifically slow that Windows just times out on most common tasks before you can even attempt to start the FMS.